What is “opting out”?

 Passing the state high school tests is a requirement for a high school diploma.
 But there is no state penalty for students who opt out in grades 3 – 8.
 Some schools use the scores in choosing students for advanced work, but most do not.
 Check whether your school does.
 Email email@example.com if you have questions.

-Will opting out cause my student’s school to lose funding?
+Will opting out cause my student’s school to lose federal or state funding?

 How can I opt out my child?